dr-mushtaq/Machine-Learning/Supervised Learning with scikit_learn/Chapter1-Classification/Top Supervised Learning Algorithms in Scikit-Learn-Supervised learning with scikit-learn.md

 # RandomForestClassifier

 An ensemble method that builds multiple decision trees and merges them together to improve accuracy and control overfitting.
-It is robust and effective for a variety of classification tasks.
+It is robust and effective for a variety of classification tasks.The RandomForestClassifier class in scikit-learn is an ensemble learning algorithm that can be used for both classification and regression tasks.
+It works by constructing a set of decision trees, each of which is trained on a random subset of the training data.
+The predictions of the individual trees are then combined to make a final prediction.

 <pre>
 from sklearn.ensemble import RandomForestClassifier from sklearn.model_selection import train_test_split